jitendra/multitenant_demo/README.md

 ```

 ## Credit
-I used https://github.com/toshimaru/RailsTwitterClone as base code and configured it for Multitenant.
+I used https://github.com/toshimaru/RailsTwitterClone as base code and configured in this repo for Multitenant.